ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_sso/c_saml_trouble.md

 ## Enable traces for SSO

-To enable the traces for SSO, change the log level for the `org.opensaml` logger and for the `axway.io` logger in the `INSTALL_DIR/apigateway/system/conf/log4j2.yaml` file:
+To enable the traces for SSO, change the log level for the `org.opensaml` logger and for the `io.axway` logger in the `INSTALL_DIR/apigateway/system/conf/log4j2.yaml` file to debug:

 ```
 # Logging for SSO